US STOCKS-Wall St rises; eBay, Netflix push Nasdaq to record high

 By Noel Randewich

-July 16 Wall Street ended stronger on Thursday, with the Nasdaq up more than 1 percent at a record high after earnings reports from eBay and Netflix boosted optimism.
+July 16 Wall Street ended stronger on Thursday, with the Nasdaq up over 1 percent at a record high after earnings reports from eBay and Netflix boosted optimism.

-Google's shares jumped more than 13 percent after the bell following a better-than-expected profit report.

 The S&P has surged almost 4 percent from eight days ago, when widespread fears about Greece and a Chinese stock selloff pushed the index to its lowest level since March.

-"It just proves the U.S. market continues to be resilient in the face of what seems like an endless list of global worries," said Jake Dollarhide, chief executive officer of Longbow Asset Management in Tulsa, Oklahoma.
+"It just proves the U.S. market continues to be resilient in the face of what seems like an endless list of global worries," said Jake Dollarhide, chief executive officer of Longbow Asset Management in Tulsa.

 The Dow Jones industrial average rose 70.08 points, or 0.39 percent, to 18,120.25.
 The S&P 500 gained 16.89 points, or 0.8 percent, to 2,124.29.